Advice and information for students applying online

 1st Year Undergraduates should select 6 preferences for accommodation in all available undergraduate residences.
 Residences currently accommodating 1st year undergraduate students are Cairncross House, Kelvinhaugh Gate, Murano Street Student Village, Queen Margaret Residence, Student Apartments, Winton Flats and Wolfson Hall.

 Later Year Undergraduates should select 6 preferences for accommodation in all available undergraduate residences.
-Residences currently accommodating later year undergraduate students are Cairncross House, Kelvinhaugh Street, Murano Street Student Village, Queen Margaret Residence, Student Apartments, Winton Flats and Wolfson Hall.
+We are currently accommodating later year undergraduate students at Wolfson Hall only.
+(Please note this is subject to change depending on availability)